Our Team

 • Fromen Bensing

-Team Lead - South/Deep South
+Team Lead - Southeast Area

 Fromen Bensing

-Team Lead - South/Deep South
+Team Lead - Southeast Area

 My family moved to Canada in 2007.
 I have been working in the non profit sector in Calgary for about 15 years, more than 11 years from CBFY.
 I am passionate working for community and social development.
 I have knowledge and experience in settlement practice, resource advising, case management, and SWIS program supervision.